2008 Italian Grand Prix: Post-race

 The top three finishers appeared on the podium and in the subsequent press conference.
 Vettel acknowledged the support of his team, saying the set-up of the car perfectly suited the way the race developed.
 Other drivers congratulated Vettel; Hamilton said that "with all that pressure it is easier to make mistakes, and he obviously didn't, so congratulations to him.
 He did a good job."
 The Grand Prix also marked the first win by Toro Rosso, the first non-Ferrari Italian-based team to win since 1957.
+Many of the Toro Rosso team had been there when the outfit competed as Minardi, a team that rarely scored points, let alone won a race, but were always very popular, adding an emotional aspect to the victory.
 Ferrari team principal Stefano Domenicali paid tribute to the team, who use Ferrari engines, saying "They deserve it, they are close to us, and we are happy to work with them because we are giving them our engine."

 Kovalainen expressed his disappointment in finishing second, saying:

 Hamilton was satisfied with his performance in the race, saying "today was all about damage control: I came away with some points and kept my lead in the world Drivers' Championship."
 Massa said that he had hoped to do better, but added "I've managed to make up a point on my nearest rival so this is absolutely not a negative result."
 Massa took three points from the race, compared to Hamilton's two, and narrowed the gap in the Drivers' Championship to one point with four races remaining.
 Kovalainen's second-placed finish closed the gap in the Constructors' Championship between Ferrari and McLaren from twelve to five points.

 Third-placed Kubica said that his strategy allowed him to capitalise on the changing track conditions, as his only stop seemed the best time to change to intermediate tyres.
 The Polish driver said that racing in Italy was particularly special for him, having lived in the country for five years: "That is why we divided the helmet into two pieces.
 One was Italian colours, one was Polish colours."
 Alonso, who used a similar strategy, said "the result today is very good because Monza was supposed to be the race that we were looking forward to the least."
 Toyota's failure to score at the race meant that they were tied with Renault on 41 points.